-Sarah Shourd is a multimedia, award-winning journalist, artist and former Stanford John S. Knight Fellow based in Oakland, California.
-Over the last decade since her own imprisonment, the majority of Shourd’s work has centered around exposing the underbelly of mass incarceration and the inhumanity of solitary confinement.
-She's authored two books: one a memoir about the year she spent as a political hostage in Iran, A Sliver of Light: Three Americans in Iran (Houghton-Mifflin Harcourt, 2012) and the second an anthology of testimonies she collected from prisoners across the US during her three-year investigation into solitary confinement in prisons across the US, Hell Is a Very Small Place (New Press, 2016).
-Based on this investigation, Shourd also wrote, directed and produced a play, The BOX, which premiered in San Francisco in 2016 to sold-out audiences and went on to be performed in the old penitentiary on Alcatraz Island in 2019.
-In 2018 Shourd hosted a podcast, “Of Two Minds,” on divisiveness in America; and in 2019 she co-created a nonfiction graphic novel called Flying Kites: The 2013 California Prisoner Hunger Strike (Haymarket Books, 2020).
-Her journalism has been published by The New York Times, Mother Jones, The Daily Beast, CNN, San Francisco Magazine, San Francisco Chronicle, Reuters and many more.
-For more information please visit: sarahshourd.com.
+Sarah Shourd is a trauma-informed investigative journalist, playwright, and 2019 Stanford JSK Knight fellow.
+For the last 12 years her work has focused on exposing the impact of mass incarceration and exploring alternatives.
+She's written two books: a memoir about the year she spent as a political hostage in Iran, A Sliver of Light: Three Americans Imprisoned in Iran (Houghton Mifflin Harcourt, 2012), and the second an anthology of testimonies she collected from inmates across the U.S. during her three-year investigation into solitary confinement in prisons, Hell Is a Very Small Place (New Press, 2016).
+Based on this investigation, Shourd wrote, directed, and produced a play, The BOX, which premiered in San Francisco in 2016 to sold-out audiences and went on to be performed in the old penitentiary on Alcatraz Island in 2019 and will soon go on a national tour.
+In 2018 Shourd hosted a podcast, Of Two Minds, on divisiveness in America; and in 2019 she co-created a nonfiction graphic novel called Flying Kites: A Story of the 2013 California Prison Hunger Strike (Haymarket Books, 2021).
+Her journalism has been published by The New York Times, The Atlantic, Mother Jones, The Daily Beast, CNN, San Francisco Magazine, San Francisco Chronicle, Reuters, and many more.